enactjs/docs/pages/docs/tutorials/hello-enact/adding-css/index.md

 > transpiled to JavaScript, in which `class` is a reserved word.
 See [DOM
 > Differences](https://facebook.github.io/react/docs/dom-differences.html) for other instances where
 > JSX deviates from HTML and the Document Object Model (DOM).

+> You might want to name `customClass` as `custom-class`.
+> But [CSS Modules](https://github.com/css-modules/css-modules) which will soon be covered,
+> recommend to use camelCased naming for local class names in the [Naming](https://github.com/css-modules/css-modules#naming).

 For simple applications, global class names are easy to use and understand.
 For more complex applications, you will likely want a way to organize your CSS to improve maintainability and reuse.
 There are